joelfeodiyoup/isometric_engine_2024/README.md

 - ~~make consistent the screen position + where the mouse is~~
 - ~~figure out how to properly calculate the cell the mouse is over~~
 - ~~add ability to move canvas with right click~~
-- make other canvas objects which sit above/below each other for different renderings, and to be able to make some of them transparent if I feel like it.
-- build a little more robust interface to interact with the game thing
+- ~~build a little more robust interface to interact with the game thing~~
-- some abstraction for being able to control which images are rendered in cells
+- ~~some abstraction for being able to control which images are rendered in cells~~
-- find a way to highlight corners / edges when mouse is over them
-- build and animate a vehicle in blender to go into the game
-- fix the thing with passing around Grid
+- ~~fix the thing with passing around Grid~~
 - ~~probably make the Draw class a property contained in the abstract Canvas class?
 Then we never need to worry about passing a canvas to Draw methods.~~

-- add a back end to do something
+- ~~add a back end to do something~~
 - ~~add a graphql server~~
-- add authentication / authorization
+- ~~add authentication / authorization~~

+- find a way to highlight corners / edges when mouse is over them
+- build and animate a vehicle in blender to go into the game
+- make other canvas objects which sit above/below each other for different renderings, and to be able to make some of them transparent if I feel like it.
 - add rate limiting / traffic filtering for back end
 - SSL / HTTPS for encryption

+- add 'save game state' to server
+- find a way to trigger opening a modal from anywhere
+- fix up the styling
+- find a way to render an image into a cell
+- add a sql database?